SuperOfficeDocs/superoffice-docs/docs/api/web-services/index.md

 #### Nuget package

 There is one nuget package for .NET developers.
-For it's initial release, this package exposes the same Agent API as the SOAP proxy, making it an easy transition for vendors currently using the [SOAP proxy][]:
+This package exposes the same Agent API as the SOAP proxy, making it an easy transition for applications using the [SOAP proxy][6]:

 [SuperOffice.WebApi (RESTful Agent)][11]